jessewaites/ios_swift_demo_app/README.md

 > - There is no mail client in the simulator so hardcoding an "email me" button into the app may work but will throw an error in Xcode.

 > - I found layout and autolayout exteremely difficult.
-I can see that I will need ot put much more time into that.
+I can see that I will need to put much more time into that to master it.

 > - I'm very much a 'looks matter' type of developer and look forward to experimenting with cocoapods and using some of the preexisting UI libraries to make my stuff look really great.
 I despise an ugly UI anywhere.